JasxnNg/Systems-Game/DEVLOG.md

 2025-01-05 Started work on a way to listen to multiple clients Spent the 40 minutes at school working on the first itieration of the retrieveNumber function which was a copy of the select demo with some changes to fit the project.
 Then I created a struct to be used to hold both the guess and client metadata to be able to determine which client was communicating.
 At home, I fixed the struct and then added the struct to the function and fixed all the compiling issues which took 20 minutes.

+Aareeb Jamil:

+2024-01-04 Edited proposal
+I added the intended pacing of our project and our planned division of labor to PROPOSAL.md

+2024-01-05 Writing helper functions for game.c
+In the morning (before school), I planned the overall structure of game.c by adding some function headers to game.c (and game.h).
+In class, I created a directory called gamefiles with some random files for our file size guessing game.
+I also started working on countFiles() and randFile(), which are helper functions in game.c.
+After school, I finished writing countFiles() and randFile(), and I tested them by creating a dummy main in game.c.

 Jason Ng: 2024-01-03 11:32 PM
 Reformatted devlog  ~5 minutes
 Jason Ng: 2024-01-04 2:32 PM
 Created files + added networking.h + worked on makefile + started client.c ~30 minutes
-Aareeb Jamil: 2024-01-04 2:45 PM
-Added intended pacing and division of labor and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM worked on client-side logic for roughly 20 minutes Aareeb Jamil: 2024-01-05 06:23 AM worked on game.c overall structure (in the morning before school) Aareeb Jamil: 2024-01-05 06:30 AM wrote game.h with function headers, and defined struct fileinfo (in the morning before school) Aareeb Jamil: 2024-01-05 02:22 PM
+and gave the client the ability to connect to host Jason Ng: 2024-01-04 9:01 PM worked on client-side logic for roughly 20 minutes Jason Ng: 2024-01-05 2:05 PM worked on adding usernames to client and adding logic to handle the game
-Added some random files for the file size guessing game to a directory called gamefiles Started working on randFile function
-Jason Ng: 2024-01-05 2:05 PM
-worked on adding usernames to client and adding logic to handle the game Aareeb Jamil: 2024-01-05 02:47 PM
-Created a helper function to count the number of files in a directory.
-Haven't tested
 ```